ntrajkovic/genero-template/README.md

 # GENERO Template

-_This is the GENERO journal website template._
+_GENERO journal website template._

 GENERO is a journal of feminist theory and cultural studies.

 The GENERO journal is published by:

 * The Faculty of Political Sciences, University of Belgrade (Publisher)
-* The Women's Studies Center, Belgrade (Co-publisher)
+* The Center for Women's Studies, Belgrade (Co-publisher)

 The GENERO journal website is supported by:
-* Reconstruction Women's Fund, Belgrade (Sponsor)
+* The Reconstruction Women's Fund, Belgrade (Sponsor)

-Official website: ...\
+Official website: not available yet\
 Development: [ntrajkovic.github.io/genero-template](https://ntrajkovic.github.io/genero-template)

 ## Notes